-The biggest mistake a sales person can make is to try and sell their product or service from the start.
-Attitudes have changed and people like to feel as though the sales person wants to solve their problems and takes an interest in their business, not just looking for a quick sale.
+People like to feel special and want to feel as though the salesperson genuinely wants to solve their problems and takes an interest in their business, not just looking for a quick sale.

 “What’s not working for you with your current CRM system?” or “Can you tell me about your current sales process?”